A formula to evaluate type A webs and link polynomials: Introduction

 Let us stress that, by its very nature, the closed formula we give is a Weyl-character-type formula: On the one hand, it is general, completely algorithmic and might reveal abstract properties of the family of exterior colored link polynomials.
 But on the other hand, the formula does not necessarily give an efficient way to compute these invariants, at least not without massaging it a bit.

 The diagrammatic incarnation of this family of link invariants is given by (exterior $\sln$ or $\gln$) \emph{webs} as shown in many works, see {\eg} \cite{RuTeWe-sl2}, \cite{Ku-spiders-rank-2}, \cite{MuOhYa-webs} or \cite{CaKaMo-webs-skew-howe}.
 In fact, the aforementioned formula is an application of a \emph{closed evaluation formula} for webs that we will also state and prove.
-This formula does not need any combinatorics on webs or tableaux; it in fact does not even need the webs at all.
+To use this formula one does not need to know any combinatorics of webs or tableaux; one, in fact, does not even need to know webs.
 Moreover, another application of this formula is an easy to check criterion for webs to represent dual canonical basis elements.

 The exposition in this note, including the statement of our main results, is mostly self-contained and explicit.
-For example, we included SageMath based code in the source file, {\cf} \autoref{R:IntroductionEasyToCompute} below, that can do computations using, for example, the online version of SageMath.
+For example, we included Python based code, {\cf} \autoref{R:IntroductionEasyToCompute} below, that can do computations using, for example, the online calculator of SageMath.
 The main proofs, that are not necessary to understand the rest of the paper, however use techniques from categorification as we elaborate on now.

-In breakthrough work Hu--Shi \cite{HuSh-monomial-klr-basis} found a closed formula for the dimension of cyclotomic KLR algebra of any symmetrizable Kac--Moody type by using combinatorics of Fock spaces.
+In breakthrough work Hu--Shi \cite{HuSh-monomial-klr-basis} found a closed formula for the dimension of the cyclotomic KLR algebra of any symmetrizable Kac--Moody type by using combinatorics of Fock spaces.
 Even more remarkable, their formula is a Weyl-character-type formula that can be computed without any prior knowledge of cyclotomic KLR algebras.
 A consequence of categorical skew Howe duality is that cyclotomic KLR algebras of type A and webs (web algebras to be precise -- skew Howe duality itself it not enough to make the connection) are essentially the same object, see {\eg} the pioneering works \cite{BrSt-arc-algebras-1}, \cite{BrSt-arc-algebras-2} and \cite{BrSt-arc-algebras-3} for the $\sln[2]$ version of this result.
 See also \cite{MaPaTu-sl3-web-algebra} and \cite{Tu-intermediate-bases} for the $\sln[3]$ version, and \cite{Ma-sln-web-algebras} and \cite{Tu-gln-bases} for the general version of this relationship.

-We now put both together and obtain the aforementioned closed formula for web evaluations and the computation of link polynomials.
+In this paper we put both together and obtain the aforementioned closed formula for web evaluations and the computation of link polynomials.